emanuelen5/emanuelen5.github.io/site/_posts/2020-01-03-conbee-starter.md

+---
+finished: false
-# Getting started with Conbee II
+title: Getting started with Conbee II
+date: 2020-01-03
+tags: [deCONZ, conbee, ha]
+categories: [miniguide]
+---

 This page shows you how to get started with Conbee together with Home assistant: [deCONZ with home assistant]